GoogleChrome/web.dev/src/site/content/en/blog/compat2021/index.md

 ---
-title: "Compat2021: Eliminating five top compatibility pain points on the web"
+title: "Compat 2021: Eliminating five top compatibility pain points on the web"
 subhead:
     "Google is working with other browser vendors and industry partners to fix the top five browser compatibility pain points for web developers: CSS Flexbox,